Simon Fraser Memorial Lecture 2025

 More details of all these happenings can be found below.

-In partnership with Travelling Gallery, we are delighted this exhibition will travel around Scotland in Summer 2024; celebrating 100 years of community ownership in Scotland.
-Through a series of exciting artworks from contemporary artists Where We Stand will tell the stories and achievements of the pioneers of community ownership, a movement that has transformed Scotland.
+In partnership with Travelling Gallery, Community Land Scotland held an exhibition across Scotland in the Summer of 2024.
+Celebrating 100 years of community ownership in Scotland, told through a series of exciting artworks from contemporary artists.
+Where We Stand expressed the stories and achievements of the pioneers of community ownership, a movement that transformed Scotland.

-Artists include Virginia Hutchison, Richard Bracken and Colin Tennant & Saskia Coulson; and new commissions by Francia Boakye, Kate O’Shea, and Emma Duncan, Jan Little & Helen Walsh.
+Participating artists included Virginia Hutchison, Richard Bracken and Colin Tennant, and Saskia Coulson. as well as new commissions by Francia Boakye, Kate O’Shea, and Emma Duncan, Jan Little & Helen Walsh.

-New commissions are being realised by North Edinburgh Arts; Isle of Eigg Heritage Trust, Govanhill Baths Community Trust and Bothy Project; and Langholm Initiative & Creation Mill.
+New commissions were realised by North Edinburgh Arts; Isle of Eigg Heritage Trust, Govanhill Baths Community Trust and Bothy Project, and Langholm Initiative & Creation Mill.

 Community Land Scotland recognises the importance of community owners telling their own stories, so we’re running workshops to support people to present their stories themselves.